bre97-web/to-do/README.md

 Welcome!

 To Do is a task management app that helps you easily keep track of your daily tasks.
 It helps you create task lists, provide future reminders, add notes and attachments, and share lists with others.
 You can use To Do on any device, including desktop, web.
-We will provide an Android version in the future.

 <div align="center">